 What to Eat and When

-- Greek yogurt with mixed berries and a drizzle of honey
+- Greek yogurt topped with berries

 - Crackers with hummus